nathanMcL/nathanMcL.github.io/ReadMe.md

 - This page needs more thought.
 I like the idea of having different drop down tool tabs.<br>
 ---
 - (04/14/2025.1320)
-At one point I think creating some sort of `HUB` display that has multiple catergorized digital tools (links/resources).<br>
+At one point I think creating some sort of `HUD` display that has multiple catergorized digital tools (links/resources).<br>

 ---